CIS-SoftwareDesign-S21/banksim-01-brace-harun/README.md

 # BankSim

 ## Requirements
-The purpose of this project is to learn multi-thread program and solve race condition and deadlock.
-We need to create a complete bank program that have multiple accounts doing transfer.
+The purpose of this project is to modify a multi-threaded banking simulator by eliminating race conditions and deadlock.
+The program had to be capable of processing multiple transactions at ONCE, while waiting for invalid transactions to become possible and successfully implementing concurrency.
-+ Task 1: Create UML sequence diagram to explain race condition in the program
-+ Task 2: Protect against race condition --> test transfers for correctness
-+ Task 3: Refactor the method of testing into a new separate thread
-+ Task 4: Provide code protection (testing thread and transfer threads are running exclusively)
-+ Task 5: Implement a wait/signal solution for the testing thread and transfer threads
-+ Task 6: Implement a wait/notify solution to allow an account to transfer out funds if the transferring amount is greater than the account balance
-+ Task 7: Implement a solution in which all threads stop transferring (the bank is closed) whenever one thread completes its transfers
+We started by using a UML sequence diagram to identify the cause of the race condition, then fixed the race condition accordingly.
+Afterwards, we refactored the testing method into its own thread and provided protection against testing/transfer threads running simulaneuosly.
+This required wait/signal solutions to implement proper concurrent functionality in the testing and transfer threads, as well as the Bank and Account classes.
+Finally, we made the bank close once a transfer thread finishes all of its trading for the day, and protected against deadlock caused by testing threads and transactions postponed due to inadequate funds.

 ## Teamwork
 ### Tandi: